danpalmer/danpalmer.me/posts/2020-05-18-boardgame-design.md

 hidden: false
 ---

-Last year I bought a copy of [Scythe](scythe-aff) from publisher [Stonemaier Games](stonemaier), based in large part on the art.
+Last year I bought a copy of [Scythe][scythe-aff] from publisher [Stonemaier Games][stonemaier], based in large part on the art.
 I was very happy with the art and enjoy playing the game, but what I found even more satisfying was the design of the iconography, the rulebook, and the use of physical tokens to re-inforce processes used throughout the game.
-This week I bought [Wingspan](wingspan-aff) from the same publisher, again based in large part on the artwork, and once again I'm finding the other aspects even more satisfying.
+This week I bought [Wingspan][wingspan-aff] from the same publisher, again based in large part on the artwork, and once again I'm finding the other aspects even more satisfying.

 While most of the enjoyment of playing a game comes from the core rules, and